Is Oracle Pruning the True Oracle?: Examining Oracle Pruning

-Given a model and dataset, we first train the model to convergence to obtain the pretrained model.
+Given a model and a dataset, we first train the model to convergence to obtain the pre-trained model.
 Then we conduct structured pruning (\textit{i.e.}, some filters of the model are removed), and then retrain the pruned model to regain performance.
-To obtain fair and representative results, some key pruning details need to be determined properly.
+To obtain fair and representative results, some key pruning details need to be properly determined, as shown below.

-\textit{(1) How many to prune?} We prune each model with a \textit{uniform} layerwise pruning ratio.
+\textbf{How many to prune?} We prune each model with a uniform layerwise pruning ratio.
 The pruning ratio should not be extreme (too small or too large).
-Without any prior, we choose 50\% layerwise sparsity (unless we aim to see the effect of varying pruning ratios such as Fig.~\ref{fig:lenet5-acc} and Tab.~\ref{tab:lenet5-acc}.
+Without any prior, we choose 50\% layerwise sparsity (unless we aim to see the effect of varying pruning ratios, such as Fig.~\ref{fig:lenet5-acc} and Tab.~\ref{tab:lenet5-acc}).

-\textit{(2) Which to prune and how to realize oracle pruning?} We intentionally include some small networks, on which we can realize oracle pruning \textit{exactly} (i.e., no need for any approximation), by exhaustively searching all the pruning combinations.
+\textbf{Which to prune and how to realize oracle pruning?} We intentionally include some small networks, on which we can realize oracle pruning exactly (\textit{i.e.}, without any approximation), by exhaustively searching all the pruning combinations.
 For practical models, the exhaustive search is not possible; so we randomly sample abundant (\textit{e.g.}, 1K) pruning combinations to calculate the correlation.
+Additionally, we state that our target is not to identify the true oracle pruning point (\textit{i.e.}, the one with least training loss) but to sample enough pruning combinations for correlation analysis.